AmirTamj/Intuen_BomgarDeployment/README.md

-# Deploy Bomgar jump client on Mac OS with Intune
+# Deploy BeyondTrust Bomgar jump client on Mac OS with Intune

 ## Download
 Downlaod & install [Pakckages for MacOS](http://s.sudre.free.fr/Software/Packages/about.html).

 Download Bomgar-scc-\<GUID\> DMG for progragmmatic installation from your bomgar appliance.

-Download the "postinstall.sh" and "Bomgar.mobileconfig" files.
+Download the provided "postinstall.sh" and "Bomgar.mobileconfig" files.

 ## Create a custom pkg file
 Open packages and create a raw project, name the project and add the working directory.

-Go to Scripts folder.

-Copy the postinstall.sh to project directory.
+Copy the postinstall.sh and Bomgar-scc-\<GUID\>.dmg files to project directory.

 Edit the postinstall.sh with your install key.
 ```